 Used Car: 2010 Mitsubishi Galant Review

-The 2010 Mitsubishi Galant has a spacious interior and a good reliability rating, though its unremarkable powertrain and inferior cabin materials put it near the bottom of the class.
+The 2010 Mitsubishi Galant has a spacious interior, though its unremarkable powertrain and inferior cabin materials prevent it from ranking near the top of the class.

 The 2010 Mitsubishi Galant is ranked: